buffet/kiwmi/README.md

 ## Using

-Since kiwmi does not have any logic in itself, all logic must be provided by lua scripts.
+Since kiwmi does not have any logic in itself, all logic must be provided by lua scripts, specifically the init.lua file.
 See the lua_docs.md for a ruleset for the lua files.
 To test a lua command / file, you can use the kiwmi client (kiwmic).
 By default, no lua configuration file is supplied.
 If you *really* want an example, you can look at https://github.com/zena1/kiwmi./blob/master/init.lua